On phase transitions of the Potts model with three competing interactions on Cayley tree

-The rest of the paper is organized as following.
-In section 2 we give basic definitions and notations.
-In section 3 we obtain the recursive equations for partition functions.
+The paper is organized as follows.
+In section 2 we present basic definitions and notations.
+In section 3 we present the recursive equations for partition functions.
 Section 4 contains the solutions of the system of nonlinear equations.
 These solutions describe the presence or the absence of a phase transition.
 Finally, the conclusions are presented in section~5.